Range Extension of Ammeter and Voltmeter

 These shunted instruments can be used to measure currents many times greater than their normal full-scale deflection currents.

-The ratio of maximum current (with shunt) to the full-scale deflection current (without shunt) is known as the ‘multiplying power’ or ‘multiplying factor’ of the shunt.
+The ratio of the maximum current (with shunt) to the full-scale deflection current (without shunt) is known as the ‘multiplying power’ or ‘multiplying factor’ of the shunt.

 Emample: A moving coil ammeter reading up to 1 ampere has a resistance of 0.02 ohm.
-How could this instrument be adopted to read current up to 100 amperes.
+How could this instrument be adopted to read current up to 100 amperes?

 Solution: In this case,